[HISTORY: Adopted by the Board of Trustees of the Village of Roslyn Harbor 9-25-2018 by L.L. No. 7-2018. Amendments noted where applicable.]

-Replacement trees are to be planted within 12 months of the issuance of the permit and verified by the Building Inspector.
+Replacement trees are to be planted within 12 months of the issuance of the permit and verified by the Building Inspector or Tree Committee.

-The decision of the Board of Review, when deciding whether or not to grant a permit pursuant to this article, shall consider the following criteria:
+The decision of the Tree Committee, when deciding whether or not to grant a permit pursuant to this article, shall consider the following criteria:

 The condition of the trees with respect to disease, insect infestation, danger of falling, proximity to existing or proposed structures, and interference with utility services.

-The necessity of the removal or alteration of the trees in question.
+The grounds and necessity of the removal or alteration of the trees in question .